DSCI-310/DSCI-310-Group-7/README.md

 There are two suggested ways to run

-1. Steps to run:
+1. Via Docker

 a.
 Run in your terminal

 ```
-docker pull sasiburi/dsci-310-group-7:v2.0.0
+docker pull sasiburi/dsci-310-group-7:latest
 ```

-​		*Note: You can replace `latest` by another specific version.
+*Note: You can replace `latest` by another specific version.
 Please kindly read the **History of Releases** for more versions.*

 <br>